Submitty/submitty.github.io/_docs/developer/getting_started/vm_install_using_vagrant.md

       ```
       sudo systemctl start virtnetworkd
       ```
-      If your vagrant ever freezes kill it with
+   2. If your vagrant ever freezes kill it with
       '''
       VBoxManage controlvm VM_NAME poweroff
       '''
-      or reboot the computer and then run vagrant destroy before re-running vagrant up with the provider again.
+      or if that doesn't work, reboot the computer and then run `vagrant destroy` before re-running `vagrant up --provider=virtualbox` again.

 5. Clone [the Submitty repository](https://github.com/Submitty/Submitty) to a location on